kaustavha/luvit-docs/doc/api/buffer.markdown

 Pure JavaScript is Unicode friendly but not nice to binary data.
-When dealing with TCP streams or the file system, it's necessary to handle octet streams.
-Node.js has several strategies for manipulating, creating, and consuming octet streams.
+When dealing with TCP streams or the file system, it's necessary to handle octet streams. luvit has several strategies for manipulating, creating, and consuming octet streams.

 Raw data is stored in instances of the `Buffer` class.
 A `Buffer` is similar